EldritchCometh/py_neural_network/README.md

 <br></br>
 ## 🚀 Use
 ### Default funtionality:
-If you don't change anything in the code, is to run like this:
+If you don't change anything default functionality is to run like so:

 ```nn = NeuralNetwork([784, 16, 16, 10])```<br>
 ```nn.train_network(1, 32, 5)```